caryoscelus/caryoscelus.github.io/index.md

 Home
 ----

 Hello, web wanderer.
 It's really strange to see someone coming here.
+Or probably not.
+You are that person from LD, aren't you?..

 Anyway, i am *caryoscelus*.
 I do various "creative" stuff.
 Mostly famous for paricipating in Ludum Dare.
 More stuff to come soon - i'm working on several